 How we share your information

-We share certain information within Ashmore, with our third party partners, business associates and subcontractors, and with other third parties for the purposes set out in this policy.
+We share certain information within Ashmore and with our third party partners, business associates and subcontractors, and with other third parties for the purposes set out in this policy.

 These third parties may include:

-- auditors, professional advisors, IT service providers subcontractors, agents and other third parties who provide advice or other services to us or the Ashmore funds;
+- share registrars, auditors, professional advisors, IT service providers subcontractors, agents and other third parties who provide advice or other services to us or the Ashmore funds;

 - intermediaries and third parties operating trade execution services, exchange clearing systems, custodians, fund administration providers, transfer agents and market counterparties with whom we transact or intend to transact; and